ianloic/wordpress/wp-content/plugins/post-plugin-library/readme.txt

 == Version History ==

+* 2.6.2.1
+	* support for recent comments to only show one comment per post
+	* fix for donate link
 * 2.6.2.0
 	* new {imagealt} output tag -- rather like {imagesrc}
 	* {excerpt} can now trim to whole sentences